emckiernan/emg-book/chapter-02/chapter-2.md

 ## Extracting and graphing the data

-EMG recordings were obtained using the Backyard Brains EMG Spiker Box, and are saved as audio files in .wav format.
+EMG recordings were obtained using the Backyard Brains Muscle SpikerBox, and are saved as audio files in .wav format.
 So, we first have to open the .wav files and extract the data.
 We can also extract the number of recording channels and sampling rate.

 ```python